-11 Of The Best Lightweight Puffers On The Internet, According To Shoppers
+11 Of The Best Lightweight Puffer Jackets From Everlane To Uniqlo

-Nothing is more synonymous with fall and winter fashion than the always on-trend puffer jacket.
 What started as a low-key streetwear staple has since infiltrated mainstream wardrobes across the globe, with no sign of losing its sartorial clout.
-But despite the bounty super poofy options out there (hello, Marc Jacobs), is it possible for this OTT look to survive in not-so-frigid temperatures?
-Thanks to a slew of new lighter-weight options, the answer is yes.
+The lightweight down jacket is not to be mistaken with the poofier options out there (hello, Marc Jacobs).
+Instead, these newer puffers are light enough to be layered and even worn in not-so-frigid temperatures.
+Retailers like Girlfriend, Everlane, and Uniqlo have launched thinner puffers, parkas, and down jackets in recent seasons that are less cocoon and more, well, cool.

-Retailers like Girlfriend, Everlane, and Uniqlo have launched puffers, parkas, and down jackets in recent seasons that are less cocoon, more cool — and we mean that literally.
-From looser, breezier silhouettes to the use of materials like cotton and recycled nylon, these pieces were made with transitional weather and even travel in mind.
+From looser, breezier silhouettes to the use of materials like cotton and recycled nylon, the lightweight down jacket was made with transitional weather (and even travel with packable iterations) in mind.
 In order to figure out which of these not-so-heavy options are the best, and for what kind of environment, we turned to the reviews from satisfied customers across the internet.
-From fashion-forward options that fold into their own compact pockets to fabrics engineered for the cold without any added bulk, we rounded up 11 of the top-rated, light-weight, puffer-esque pieces that'll fit right into your wardrobe... even when it's not winter.
+From fashion-forward options that fold into their own compact pockets to fabrics engineered for the cold without any added fluff, we've lined up 11 of the best lightweight down jackets ready to fit into your wardrobe...even when it's not freezing outside.

 Welcome to Hype Machine, our hit-list of the top reviewed products across the web — according to a crowd of die-hard shoppers.
 Call this your 4-star & up only club, with entry granted by our devoted-to-the-goods shop editors.